CautionHosting/docs/docs/get-started/quickstart.md

 # Get started

 Caution is a verifiable compute platform for deploying applications with cryptographic proof of execution integrity.
-It's built on AWS Nitro Enclaves and reproducible builds, providing trust without relying on the infrastructure operator.
+Lorem ipsum dolor sit amet, consectetur adipiscing elit.

-*You can learn more about how Caution works in the [Concepts](../concepts/index.md) section.*
+_You can learn more about how Caution works in the [Concepts](../concepts/index.md) section._

 ## Installation

-Caution is written in Rust and distributed as a single binary.
-We recommend using the install script for the simplest setup.
+Lorem ipsum dolor sit amet, consectetur adipiscing elit.

 !!! info "Prerequisites"